-Obscene Disgusting to the senses; repulsive; abhorrent to morality or virtue; designed to incite to lust or depravity.
+Disgusting to the senses; repulsive; abhorrent to morality or virtue; designed to incite to lust or depravity.

+Obstructing justice:

-Obstructing justice Impeding or obstructing those who seek justice in a court, or those who have duties or powers of administering justice therein.
-The crime of interfering with the activities of those who seek justice in a court, or of those who have the power or duty of administering justice or enforcing law.
+Impeding or obstructing those who seek justice in a court, or those who have duties or powers of administering justice therein.
+The crime of interfering with the activities of those who seek justice in the court, or those who have the power or duty of administering justice or enforcing law.